puppetlabs/contributor-summit-project/README.md

 then you can even take the stage for a few minutes to talk about your project if you'd like.

-We'll work with you via Office Hours throughout the month to help you maximine the value of your time and reduce the amount of overhead you'll have to handle.
+We'll work with you via Office Hours throughout the month to help you maximize the value of your time and reduce the amount of overhead you'll have to handle.
 See below for some of the ways that Puppet can collaborate with you.